Stuart Baxter: Return to South Africa

 On 4 May 2017, Baxter was named as South Africa coach for a second time, replacing Ephraim Mashaba, who was sacked in December 2016.
 Under his guidance Bafana Bafana qualified for the 2019 AFCON tournament, and beat tournament favourites and hosts, Egypt in the round of 16, before being knocked out by Nigeria.
 He resigned in August 2019.

 Odisha

 On 19 June 2020, Baxter was announced as the head coach of Indian Super League club Odisha, on a two-year contract.
 However, he was sacked in February 2021 after complaining during a post-match interview about the refereeing in a defeat, saying that his players "would have to rape someone or get raped himself if he was going to get a penalty."

 Kaizer Chiefs return

 In June 2021, Baxter rejoined Kaizer Chiefs for a second spell as head coach.
 On 17 July 2021, he coached Kaizer Chiefs in their first Champions League Final which they lost 3–0 against Al Ahly.

 Boavista

 Baxter was appointed by Portugal side Boavista on a deal until June 2026.
 He joined the club with five games left in 2024/25 season, with the club being five points away from qualifying for the relegation play-offs.

+Return to Halmstad

+On 7 May 2026, Baxter returned to Allsvenskan club Halmstads BK.